Fusion-Power-Plant-Framework/bluemira/documentation/source/mesh/mesh.rst

 Geometry definition and Mesh assignment
 ---------------------------------------
-All BluemiraGeo objects inherit from Meshable.
+All :py:class:`BluemiraGeo` objects inherit from :py:class:`Meshable`.
 After creating a geo object, `mesh_options` must to be specified (no default values are used).
 Easiest way is to use a simple dictionary with `lcar` and `physical_group` keys.